RETREAT FAQ

 How do I get from the airport to Antigua?

-Most travelers arriving into Guatemala City head directly to Antigua, about an hour from the airport.
+Most travelers arriving into Guatemala City head directly to Antigua, so there are lots of options!

-Transportation options include shuttle services, Ubers, or private drivers.
-Many hotels can also arrange airport pickup for you.
+Transportation options include local buses, shared taxis, shuttle services, Ubers, or private drivers.
+Many hotels and airbnb’s can also arrange private transfers for you (the fastest and easiest way). <—this is my recommendation.

-Our hotel, Hotel Boutique Los Pasos, offers private airport pickup for 1–3 people for approximately $65.
+Our Sunday night accommodation, Hotel Boutique Los Pasos, offers private airport pickup for 1–3 people for approximately $65.
+Sam can help arrange this for those that are arriving on Sunday.

 ————————-